Diabetes Improvement Program

 This program has been developed to help improve patient’s overall diabetes control by:

-• Providing periodic phone conferences with patients focusing on your diabetes.
+• Providing periodic phone conferences with you focusing on your diabetes

 Diabetes Foot Health